cosmicjs/vue-garage-sale/article/article.md

 Cosmic.getObjects({type: 'posts'})
 ```

 We can also interact with Cosmic JS via the GraphQL api.
 Please read the [Cosmic JS GraphQL API](https://cosmicjs.com/docs/graphql) for the full documentations.
-If you like to run few queries and test this API open [GraphIql Playground](https://graphql.cosmicjs.com/) and write some GraphQL queries:
+If you like to run few queries and test this API open [GraphiGL Playground](https://graphql.cosmicjs.com/) and write some GraphQL queries:

 <img src="./images/cosmic_graphql_view.png" width="80%" alt="Cosmic JS - GraphQL interface" style="display: block; margin-left: auto; margin-right: auto;">

 ## App state using Vuex, Cosmic JS, and Vue store

 In order to maintain the application state we need to persist data somewhere, and allow all components and modules within our application to share this data.
 So for this reason we will be using [Vuex](https://vuex.vuejs.org/).
 So for my app, as mentioned before I have two actions to fetch data from Cosmic JS.
-The first one `fetchPosts` which will simply call Cosmic JS REST api and retreive all posts.
+The first one `fetchPosts` which will simply call Cosmic JS REST api and retrieve all posts.
 I will not dive into this since a lot of documentations has be written about this.
 The second method is `fetchPostsGQ` which will fetch post data from Cosmic JS GraphQL API.
 So let's take a look on how it is done.

 ```